adamalbrecht/ngQuickDate/README.md

 ## Browser Support

 So far, it has only been tested in Chrome.
-That will change soon.

-## Contributions
+## Contributing

 Contributions are welcome.
 Whenever possible, please include test coverage with your contribution.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
 Run `npm install` and `bower install` to install all dependencies.
 Then run `grunt` in the project directory to watch and compile changes.
 And you can run `karma start` to watch for changes and auto-execute unit tests.